viggyfresh/CliNER/README.rst

-Some of python modules used by CliCon have the following dependencies, which also need to be installed on the system:
+Some of python modules used by CliNER have the following dependencies, which also need to be installed on the system:

 ::